Mike Edwards (musician): Life after ELO

 He changed his name to Pramada on becoming a sannyasin of Osho: the name means "divine contentment".
-During the 1980s, he lived in the group's large Medina commune near Herringswell in Suffolk, England as well as spells in Poona in India, Hamburg in Germany, and the US, and later in Vauxhall and Archway, north London.
+During the 1980s, he lived in the group's large Medina commune near Herringswell in Suffolk as well as spells in Poona in India, Hamburg in Germany, and the US, and later in Vauxhall and Archway, London.
 Subsequently, he appeared for three years as a duo with dancer Avis von Herder.
 Their work and performances were based on improvisation and included the production of his composition Vampire Madonna at the Edinburgh Festival.
 In later years, his work involved stage plays, arrangements and cross-genre recordings such as the album "No goal but the path" by Terra Incognita.

-He was always considered as a "musician's musician", and after moving to Dartington in Devon, he produced and composed music for The Prophet by Khalil Gibran with words spoken by actor Tim Brophy.
+After moving to Dartington in Devon, he produced and composed music for The Prophet by Khalil Gibran with words spoken by actor Tim Brophy.
 He also composed and recorded music for poems by William Blake.
 Edwards played cello and bass viol in groups of all musical genres and established a private cello and viol teaching practice.
-It was probably the freedom and joy that he experienced playing Baroque music that led to a workshop in Devon of the European String Teachers Association (of which he was SW region chairman) in 1999, which the violinist Margaret Faultless was invited to direct.
-As a result of this, the Devon Baroque orchestra was formed and Mike played in virtually every one of its 100 or so concerts in the ten years before his death.
+A workshop in Devon of the European String Teachers Association (of which he was SW region chairman) in 1999, which the violinist Margaret Faultless was invited to direct, resulted in the formation of the Devon Baroque orchestra was formed.
+Edwards played in virtually every one of its 100 or so concerts in the ten years before his death.

-In addition to his playing with Devon Baroque he was in demand from many folk and jazz as well as classical groups in the area, some of which he helped to form including Sicilienne, L'Ardito, Ashburton Cello ensemble, Devon Early Music Group, Compagnie Giulia, Daughters of Elvin, Ta Filia and Presence.
+In addition to his playing with Devon Baroque he helped to form Sicilienne, L'Ardito, Ashburton Cello ensemble, Devon Early Music Group, Compagnie Giulia, Daughters of Elvin, Ta Filia and Presence.